 1. Create enticing window displays

-To increase your sales, you’ll need to maximise your footfall.
+If you're wondering how to increase sales during Christmas, you’ll need to maximise your footfall.
 One of the best ways you can attract customers is by creating eye-catching window displays.
 At Christmas, go all out!
 A showstopping seasonal display will bring in the crowds and get you noticed on the high street.
 This is your opportunity to stand out from your competitors and entice new customers over to your store.
 Some of the best window display tips include:

 2. Optimise store layout and displays